-There are several ways to pay your federal taxes: direct pay, debit or credit card, electronic federal tax payment system, or check or money order.
+You can pay your federal taxes in several ways: direct pay, debit or credit card, electronic federal tax payment system, and check or money order.
 Find out how to make a tax payment.

 Payment Options for Back Taxes